Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes: Proposed Algorithms and Theoretical Analysis

 \section{Proposed Algorithms and Theoretical Analysis}

-This section describes our proposed methodology, i.e., approximate linear programming for decentralized policy improvement in cooperative multi-agent Markov decision processes (CO-MA-MDPs).
+This section describes our proposed methodology, i.e., approximate linear programming (ALP) for decentralized policy iteration (DPI) in cooperative multi-agent MDPs (CO-MA-MDPs).
 In this work, we consider finite horizon as well as infinite horizon CO-MA-MDPs.
 The proposed algorithms are written in a modular manner for ease of understanding.